krd-consulting/ncn-civi-zoom/README.md

 * CiviRules extension

 ## Installation
-* Install the extension in CiviCRM.
-More details [here](https://docs.civicrm.org/sysadmin/en/latest/customize/extensions/#installing-a-new-extension) about installing extensions in CiviCRM.

-Once Installed, follow the Setup guide below, the key steps are;
+Follow the Setup guide below, the key steps are;

 * Create a connector in Zoom (JWT App)
 * Create relevant custom fields in CiviCRM for Events to hold zoom information
-* Install the CiviCRM Zoom Extension
+* Install the CiviCRM Zoom Extension.
+More details [here](https://docs.civicrm.org/sysadmin/en/latest/customize/extensions/#installing-a-new-extension) about installing extensions in CiviCRM.
 * Connect CiviCRM to Zoom via settings

 Following this you will then have the option, per event, to pass information over to zoom on registration of participants, either online or offline.